element-hq/element-meta/docs/FTUE.md

 13. Ask for consent to analytics
 14. User account summary (your name, avatar, MXID?, etc.)
 15. Element is set up, user sees their 'All chats' list
-16. A DM room with the inviting user is automatically set up
+16. A DM room with the inviting user (or a room join for the room invitation) is automatically set up

 ### 2. Manual login / registration